apache/datasketches-website/docs/downloads.md

 If you just want to run Hive and don't require direct access to the <i>incubator-datasketches-java</i> it is recommended that you download the "with-shaded-core.jar", which includes the Hive jar as well as shaded versions of the core jar and memory jar.
-The shading avoids conflicts with other possible versions of core and memory that you might have in your system.
+The shading avoids conflicts with other possible versions of core Java and Memory that you might have in your system.

 #### SNAPSHOT Jars